tahoe-lafs/tahoe-lafs/docs/frontends/CLI.rst

  This uses the python 'webbrowser' module to cause a local web browser to open to the web page for the given directory.
-This page offers interfaces to add, dowlonad, rename, and delete files in the directory.
-If not given an alias or path, opens "tahoe:", the root dir of the default alias.
+This page offers interfaces to add, download, rename, and delete files in the directory.
+If no alias or path is given, this command opens the root directory of the default ``tahoe:`` alias.

 ``tahoe put file.txt``